 The ADIL Program offers competitive tuition rates that seek to break barriers to knowledge.
 The ADIL Program is largely subsidized by the Centre for Islamic Knowledge.
 Rates are as follows:

-In-person sessions in Toronto, Canada: Students will be expected to fly in to Toronto, Canada at the beginning of each semester (a total of twice per year) for a weekend.
+In-person session in Toronto, Canada: Students will be expected to fly in to Toronto, Canada at the beginning of the program for a weekend.
 Lodging and meals will be covered by the Centre for Islamic Knowledge.

 Summer Intensive: Each year, a summer intensive will be hosted at an international destination.
-Students will also be expected to pay $1000 USD to cover lodging and accommodations.
+Students will also be expected to pay $1000 USD to cover tuition.

 Prospective students who find the ADIL’s Program’s tuition and fees to be prohibitive are still highly encouraged to apply.
 While CIK cannot guarantee the availability of financial support, CIK will assess financial need on a case-by-case basis and seek to secure funding for such students.

-In-person sessions in Toronto, Canada: Students will be expected to fly in to Toronto, Canada at the beginning of each semester (a total of twice per year) for a weekend.
+In-person session in Toronto, Canada: Students will be expected to fly in to Toronto, Canada at the beginning of the program for a weekend.
 Lodging and meals will be covered by the Centre for Islamic Knowledge.

 Summer Intensive: Each year, a summer intensive will be hosted at an international destination.
-Students will also be expected to pay $1000 USD to cover lodging and accommodations.
+Students will also be expected to pay $1000 USD to cover tuition.

 Prospective students who find the ADIL’s Program’s tuition and fees to be prohibitive are still highly encouraged to apply.
 While CIK cannot guarantee the availability of financial support, CIK will assess financial need on a case-by-case basis and seek to secure funding for such students.